-Washington State’s New Ban on Salary History Rules May Require You to Change How You Interview Candidates and Establish Rates of Pay!
+Washington State’s New Ban on Salary History Rules Brings CHANGE to Washington Employers!

 Some NEW DOS and DON’TS for Washington Employers and Hiring Managers!